 CFM & MPH

-• With its generous 57.5 fl.oz. fuel tank, the Stihl BR 350 outstrips the Stihl BG 86, which holds 14.9 fl.oz. of fuel.
-This disparity means more fuel available for longer runtime, assuming comparable fuel consumption rates between the two engines.
+• With its ample fuel capacity of 57.5 fl.oz., the Stihl BR 350 surpasses the Stihl BG 86's 14.9 fl.oz. tank.
+This larger reservoir means more fuel on hand, potentially extending runtime, provided both engines consume fuel at similar rates.
 The lower fuel tank capacity of the Stihl BG 86 can be accounted for by its handheld handling.
 In contrast, the Stihl BR 350's backpack design allows you to comfortably carry a larger fuel tank’s weight and dimensions.

-In contrast to the Stihl BR 350, the Stihl BG 86 doubles as a leaf vacuum – offering a convenient and tidier approach to leaf disposal, particularly when faced with large piles of leaves.
+• Unlike the Stihl BR 350, the Stihl BG 86 can be used as a leaf vacuum – A convenient and less messy method of leaf disposal, which you may find handy when dealing with piles of leaves.

 TL;DR